DollieWP/dollie/core/Extras/dollie-setup/includes/zip/hello-dollie-1.0.0/readme.txt

 * Tweak: Update style for `img`, `textarea`, 'label'

 = 1.2.0 - 2019-02-12 =
-* New: Added classic-editor.css for Classic editor
+* New: Added agency-editor.css for Agency editor
 * Tweak: A lot of changes to match theme review guidelines
 * Tweak: Updated theme screenshot